zuozhenggh/learning-library/developer-library/ords-in-oci/csv-function/csv-function.md

 ### Prerequisites

-- The following lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Cloud account</a>.
-You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
 - You have completed the [setup steps](../setups/setups.md)(OCI permissions and database creation).

 ## **Download Lab Files**
 Download the lab files with the following link.